nashspence/home-index-rag-query/README.md

 streamlit run app/app.py
 ```

-Use the sidebar to load the desired HuggingFace model (defaults to the
+Use the sidebar to load the desired model (defaults to the
 `mistralai/Mistral-7B-v0.1` checkpoint, which requires significant
 resources).
+When a `.gguf` path is provided the model is loaded with
+`ChatLlamaCpp`.
 Enter a question in the text box and the app will
 search Meilisearch and generate an answer with sources.

 ### Configuration

 Settings can be overridden with environment variables:

-- `LLM_MODEL_NAME` – HuggingFace model id
+ - `LLM_MODEL_NAME` – model id or path to a `.gguf` file
 - `EMBED_MODEL_NAME` – model for generating embeddings
 - `MEILI_URL` – URL to the Meilisearch instance
 - `MEILI_API_KEY` – optional API key